ARGOeu/argo-scg/README.md

 * `topology_endpoints_filter ` - query parameter(s) used when fetching topology endpoints from Web-API (optional);
 * `attributes` - path to the file containing the attributes for the given tenant (optional);
 * `secrets` - path to file containing sensitive attributes (e.g. passwords, tokens) (optional);
-* `subscription` - type of subscription to use (optional; if not set, it uses the default value).
-There are three possible values:
-  * `entity` - entity name is used as subscription,
-  * `hostname` - hostname is used as a subscription (this is a default value),
-  * `hostname_with_id` - hostname with id is used as subscription,
-  * `servicetype` - service types are used as subscription,
 * `agents_configuration` - path to configuration file for custom agents' subscriptions (optional);
 * `skipped_metrics` - list of metrics that should not be run on Sensu agent (optional).
 These metrics would then be skipped when doing the configuration for the Sensu agent, even if they do exist in the metric profile;
 * `namespace` - Sensu namespace to which the tenant is going to be associated (optional).
 If not set, tenant is associated to the namespace with the same name as tenant.

 #### Agents configuration

-If `agents_configuration` setting exists, `scg-reload.py` tool will use only subscription set in the configuration file for the agents listed in the file.
+If `agents_configuration` setting exists, `scg-reload.py` tool will configure checks with given service types to be run on the agents listed in the file.
 The configuration file must have the following form:

 ```
 [AGENTS]